ar-io/ar-io-node/docs/linux-setup.md

 - Build the Docker container:
     ```
-    sudo docker-compose up -d --build
+    sudo docker-compose up -d
     ```
     - Explanation of flags:
         - `up`: Start the Docker containers.
         - `-d`: Run the containers as background processes (detached mode).

-        - `--build`: Build a new container for the project.
-Use this flag when you make changes to the code or environmental variables.
+    **NOTE**: Effective with Release #3, it is no longer required to include the `--build` flag when starting your gateway.
+Docker will automatically build using the image specified in the `docker-commpose.yaml` file.

 To ensure your node is running correctly, follow the next two steps.